quirinobrizi/scriba/README.md

             "type": "date",
             "name": "publicationDate",
             "nullable": true,
-            "constraints": ["date must be in the past consodering calendar based on the current timezone and the current locale."]
+            "constraints": ["date must be in the past considering calendar based on the current timezone and the current locale."]
         }]
+    },
+    "responsePayload": {
+        "parameters": []
     }
 }, {
     "httpMethod": "GET",